-1National Academies of Science, Engineering, and Medicine, Dietary Reference Intakes for Sodium and Potassium.
+&lt;sup>1National Academies of Science, Engineering, and Medicine, Dietary Reference Intakes for Sodium and Potassium.
 A Consensus Study Report of the National Academies of Sciences, Engineering, and Medicine (Washington, D.C.: 2019).
-In 2022, USDA also asked the National Academies to convene a Standing Committee to review the DRI framework, including the structure and process that will guide future DRI reviews, and respond to guestions posed by the DRI working group.
+In 2022, USDA also asked the National Academies to convene a Standing Committee to review the DRI framework, including the structure and process that will guide future DRI reviews, and respond to questions posed by the DRI working group.

-collaboration efforts to inform priorities for human nutrition research through the ICHNR with leading practices in interagency collaboration, identified in prior work.2 We assessed the extent to which the ICHNR coleads incorporated these leading practices.
+leads incorporated these leading practices.
 See figure 7 for these leading practices and the related key considerations.